ishant1809/Vikara-Chess/README.md

 - **Game Over Conditions**: The game can end with checkmate or when a player's time runs out.

+## FEN (Forsyth-Edwards Notation)

+Vikara Chess uses FEN to represent the board state, with the transformation of captured pieces reflected in the notation.

 ## Technologies Used

 - **Node.js**: For backend server and handling real-time communication.